ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 - HDP 2.4.x

 ### Step 2: Download and Install NiFi on Hortonworks Sandbox (Option 1)
+This tutorial uses Hortonworks Sandbox 2.4.

-HDF will be installed on the Hortonworks Sandbox VirtualBox image because the sandbox does not come with HDF preinstalled.
+HDF is installed on the Hortonworks Sandbox VirtualBox image because the Sandbox does not come with HDF preinstalled.

-The following instructions will guide you through the NiFi installation process.
-All the steps throughout the tutorial will be done using the latest Hortonworks Sandbox 2.4.
+Use the following steps to guide you through the NiFi installation:

 1\.
 Open a terminal window (Mac and Linux) or git bash (Windows) on **local machine**.
 Download the **install-nifi.sh** file from the github repo.
 Copy & paste the following commands: